Environment of the Jovai Teju community in Paraguay (Photo by: Leti Galeano)

 Imagine a forest that covered half of your entire country.
 A biodiverse forest which supports thousands of species from giant anteaters to armadillos to jaguars.
-A forest that is home to one the world’s last uncontacted tribes.
+A forest that is home to diverse peoples and cultures -- and one of world’s last uncontacted tribes.

 That forest is in fact a reality in Paraguay, a South American country of seven million people, landlocked between Argentina, Brazil and Bolivia.
 It is home to much of the Gran Chaco forest that is considered the second largest forested landscape in South America -- second only to the Amazon rainforest.
 And like other countries which are home to the great forests of South America, Paraguay too battled raging wildfires in 2019.

-Following this, and thanks to support from the World Bank’s Forest Carbon Partnership Facility since 2016, Paraguay advanced the elements of the UNFCCC Warsaw Framework for REDD+ - institutional prerequisites that make a country’s emission reductions in the forest sector eligible to exchange for results-based payments.
+And since 2016, as a result of support from the World Bank’s Forest Carbon Partnership Facility delivered in Paraguay by UNDP, the country has advanced a number of elements of the UNFCCC Warsaw Framework for REDD+.
+These institutional prerequisites make a country’s emission reductions in the forest sector eligible for results-based payments.

-UN agencies are now jointly collaborating to advise Paraguay on accessing and managing result-based payments from a range of public and private sources thus ensuring robust fiduciary management and compliance with UNFCCC social and environment safeguards.
+UN agencies are now jointly collaborating to advise Paraguay on accessing and managing result-based payments from a range of public and private sources.

-The first example of this collaboration is Paraguay’s proposal to the Green Climate Fund (GCF) pilot programme for REDD+ result-based payments, which was approved at the recent GCF board meeting in November 2019.
+The first example of this collaboration is Paraguay’s proposal to be presented at the Green Climate Fund (GCF) pilot programme for REDD+ result-based payments.
 UNEP will play the role of Accredited Entity for this US $72 million proposal and implementation will be undertaken by the three UN-REDD partner agencies: UNDP, FAO and UNEP.
-UNDP will build upon the support provided for the development of Paraguay’s National Strategy on Forest for Sustainable Growth and will assist in the implementation of the Strategy’s policies and measures, informed by UNDP’s experience on the ground.
-FAO will support improvement of the national forest monitoring system.
-It will also assist in the application of rigorous methodologies to assess, quantify, monitor, report and verify emission reductions at the national-level.
-UNEP will support the definition of incentives to reduce deforestation and forest degradation.
-It will also boost social and environmental safeguards; and engage in communications and awareness-raising efforts.
+UNDP will build upon the support provided for the development of Paraguay’s National Strategy on Forest for Sustainable Growth and will assist in the implementation of the strategy’s policies and measures.
+FAO will support improvement of the country’s national forest monitoring system.
+It will also assist in the application of rigorous methodologies to assess, quantify, monitor, report and verify emission reductions at the national level.
+UNEP will support the implementation of incentives to reduce deforestation and forest degradation.
+It will also help to enhance social and environmental safeguards; and engage in communications and awareness-raising efforts.

 The results of these wide-ranging partnerships are producing dividends.
 In 2019, Paraguay reported 26.7 MtCO2 of emission reductions – or a reduction of nearly 50 per cent for the forest sector.